Monitoring Kubernetes

 Enable monitoring for Node Reboot Required

-A new diagnostics section has been added [diagnostics::node-reboot-required]—please copy it from the configuration and review how rootfs is mounted from / to /rootfs/ instead of multiple subdirectories in previous versions.
-If you aren’t planning to enable this diagnostics, you can use the same mounts from the previous versions.
+A new diagnostics section, [diagnostics::node-reboot-required], has been added — copy it from the configuration reference.
+Note that rootfs is now mounted from / to /rootfs/ instead of multiple subdirectories.
+If you don’t plan to enable this diagnostic, you can keep the previous mounts.

 Upgrade openAPIV3Schema for CustomResourceDefinition

-If you are planning to use force on Cluster Level Configurations, make sure to update openAPIV3Schema on the CustomResourceDefinition configurations.collectord.io.
+If you plan to use force on Cluster Level Configurations, update the openAPIV3Schema on the configurations.collectord.io CustomResourceDefinition.

 Upgrade from version 5.17 to 5.18

-Upgrade the application in Splunk and the collectorforkubernetes image.
+Upgrade the Splunk application and the collectorforkubernetes image.

 Upgrade from version 5.16 to 5.17

-Upgrade the application in Splunk and the collectorforkubernetes image.
-To leverage the new Resource Quotas dashboard, add the forwarding of Resource Quota objects (section [input.kubernetes_watch::resourcequota]) to the ConfigMap by copying from the latest YAML configuration available on our website.
+Upgrade the Splunk application and the collectorforkubernetes image.
+To use the new Resource Quotas dashboard, copy the [input.kubernetes_watch::resourcequota] section from the latest YAML configuration on our website into your ConfigMap so Resource Quota objects start flowing.

 Upgrade from version 5.15 to 5.16

-Upgrade the application in Splunk and the collectorforkubernetes image.
-To leverage the new Collectord metrics dashboard, enable the input.collectord_metrics input by copying from the latest YAML configuration available on our website.
+Upgrade the Splunk application and the collectorforkubernetes image.
+To use the new Collectord metrics dashboard, enable the input.collectord_metrics input by copying it from the latest YAML configuration on our website.

 Upgrade from version 5.14 to 5.15

-Upgrade the application in Splunk and the collectorforkubernetes image.
-Update YAML configurations—under input.prometheus:: add the whitelists suggested by configurations from our website to reduce the number of metrics forwarded to Splunk.
+Upgrade the Splunk application and the collectorforkubernetes image.
+While you’re updating the YAML configuration, add the input.prometheus:: whitelists from our reference — they cut down the volume of metrics forwarded to Splunk.

 Upgrade from version 5.12 to 5.14

-Upgrade the application in Splunk and the collectorforkubernetes image.
-If planning to use Containerd as a runtime engine, update the YAML file to include the mounts for the Containerd Unix socket.
+Upgrade the Splunk application and the collectorforkubernetes image.
+If you plan to use Containerd as the runtime engine, update the YAML to mount the Containerd Unix socket.

 Upgrade from version 5.11 to 5.12

-Upgrade the application in Splunk and the collectorforkubernetes image.
-Monitoring Kubernetes application version 5.12 is backward compatible with the previous version of collectorforkubernetes.
+Upgrade the Splunk application and the collectorforkubernetes image.
+Monitoring Kubernetes 5.12 is backward compatible with the previous Collectord version.

-Stats input.system_stats have dedicated values for disabled, type, and output.
-For backward compatibility, Collectord accepts unified values from previous configurations.
-In the application, there are two new macros macro_kubernetes_stats_host and macro_kubernetes_stats_cgroup—for backward compatibility, they depend on the macro_kubernetes_stats macro.
-Several inputs have new types, including input.system_stats, input.proc_stats, and input.net_stats.
+input.system_stats now has dedicated disabled, type, and output values — Collectord still accepts the unified values from previous configurations for backward compatibility.
+The application adds two new macros, macro_kubernetes_stats_host and macro_kubernetes_stats_cgroup, both of which depend on macro_kubernetes_stats so existing overrides keep working.
+Several inputs also gained new types, including input.system_stats, input.proc_stats, and input.net_stats.

-In the collectorforkubernetes.yaml, we have added a definition for the CustomResourceDefinition of configurations.collectord.io.
+In collectorforkubernetes.yaml, we added a CustomResourceDefinition for configurations.collectord.io.

-Collectord can now automatically watch for changes in namespaces and workloads—update the configuration stanza
+Collectord can now watch namespaces and workloads automatically — update the configuration stanza:

 Upgrade from version 5.10 to 5.11